-The International Society for Diseases of the Esophagus (ISDE) published guidelines for achalasia diagnosis and management (ISDE, 2018).
-The organization convened 51 experts from 11 countries, including several from the United States, to conduct a systematic review of the evidence, evaluate the recommendations using the GRADE method, and vote on which recommendations should be included in the guidelines (inclusion requires more than 80% approval).
-The POEM recommendations are summarized in the table below.
+The International Society for Diseases of the Esophagus (ISDE) issued guidelines on the diagnosis and management of achalasia.
+51 experts from 11 countries, including several from the United States, were convened by the organization to conduct a systematic evaluation of the evidence, evaluate the recommendations using the GRADE method, and vote on which recommendations should be included in the guidelines (inclusion requires more than 80% approval) (ISDE 2018).
+The recommendations made by POEM are summarized in the table below.